 Together for Sustainability (TfS)

-TfS is an industry initiative made up of 19 leading global chemical companies and continues to expand.
-It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact and the Responsible Care Global Charter.
+TfS is an industry initiative made up of 26 leading global chemical companies and continues to expand.
+It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights and the Responsible Care Global Charter.
 With TfS, we aim to implement effective, leading edge practices across the industry.
 We are implementing standardized global sustainability assessments and continue to engage independent, third parties to conduct announced audits of our suppliers, which incorporates a review of their social compliance program, including respecting human rights.

 Assessment of modern slavery risk within our supply chain

 As mentioned before, we are aware that multiple risks come with complex and long supply chains, including the risk that modern slavery may occur in these supply chains.
 As an outcome of the human rights risk assessment which resulted in our salient human rights issues, we recognize that there is an inherent risk of modern slavery in global supply chains, including our own, and particularly as we move into tier two and onwards (indirect) suppliers.

 We further accelerated our due diligence program of several high-risk raw materials.
 Initiated in 2017, these raw materials were identified as possibly impacting human rights in our supply chain, in particular regarding health and safety, working conditions and modern slavery.
 After analysis and prioritization,

 materials in scope are cobalt, mica minerals and tin, which are used in the manufacture of some additives, pigments, resins and tin packaging material that we source.
 In 2019, we published a conflict mineral statement.